tzlaine/small_wg1_papers/P2781_constexpr_t.md

 - We want to add UDL support to `std::integral_constant`.

+- We want to add UDL support to `std::constexpr_t`.
+Note that a "yes" to this poll is mutually exclusive with a "yes" to the previous poll.

 - We want `std::ic<>` to ease writing `std::integral_constant`s.
-(This answer is almost certainly "no" if we add the UDLs.)
+(This answer is almost certainly "no" if we add the UDLs for `std::integral_constant`.)

 - We want all the operator overloads to `std::integral_constant` as well.
   (We'd have to either leave out `std::integral_constant::operator()()`